Film Trivia

-Film Trivia returns Thursday, August 28th with Kamikaze Hearts (1986), Juliet Bashore’s raw, genre-blurring portrait of San Francisco’s queer underground and porn scenes—originally distributed on home video by FACETS and now screening as part of our 50th anniversary celebration.
+Film Trivia returns Thursday, August 28th with Kamikaze Hearts (1986), Juliet Bashore’s raw, genre-defying look into San Francisco’s queer underground and porn scenes—originally released on home video by FACETS.
+As part of our 50th anniversary celebration, this special screening includes an introduction and post-film conversation with Dr. Kirin Wachter-Grene.

 Based on the real life relationship between the film’s leads Sharon Mitchell and Tigr Mennett, Julia Bashore’s docudrama follows Mitchell as she heads to San Francisco to act in a porn parody of Bizet’s Carmen, directed by Mennett.
 Originally conceived as a documentary about the pornography industry in San Francisco, Bashore changed the focus after meeting Mennett and turned the film into equal parts documentary of the people in the industry as well as a slightly fictionalized/staged look into the dynamics of Mitchell and Mennett’s sapphic relationship.